gojp/goreportcard/README.md

 ### License

-The code is licensed under the permissive Apache v2.0 licence.
-This means you can do what you like with the software, as long as you include the required notices.
+The code is licensed under the permissive Apache v2.0 license.
 [Read this](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) for a summary.